ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

 These instructions are based on Vyatta version: AT&T vRouter 5600 1801d.

 When the Vyatta VPN receives a connection request from VPN for VPC, Vyatta uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
-Then, if the security policy permits the connection, the Vyatta VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
+Then, if the security policy permits the connection, the Vyatta VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, the following general configuration steps must be performed on the Vyatta VPN:

-* Define the Phase 1 parameters that Vyatta requires to authenticate VPN for VPC and establish a secure connection.
+* Define the Phase 1 parameters that the Vyatta requires to authenticate VPN for VPC and establish a secure connection.
 * Define the Phase 2 parameters that the Vyatta requires to create a VPN tunnel with VPN for VPC.

+## Connecting an IBM policy-based VPN to a Vyatta peer
+{: #vyatta-config-policy-based}

 Use the following configuration:

 1. Choose `IKEv2` in authentication.
-2. Enable `DH-group 2` in the Phase 1 proposal.
+1. Enable `DH-group 2` in the Phase 1 proposal.
-3. Set `lifetime = 36000` in the Phase 1 proposal.
+1. Set `lifetime = 36000` in the Phase 1 proposal.
-4. Disable PFS in the Phase 2 proposal.
+1. Disable PFS in the Phase 2 proposal.
-5. Set `lifetime = 10800` in the Phase 2 proposal.
+1. Set `lifetime = 10800` in the Phase 2 proposal.
-6. Input your peers and subnets information in the Phase 2 proposal.
+1. Input your peers and subnets information in the Phase 2 proposal.

 The following commands use the following variables where: